 If you choose to wear makeup you are almost certainly wearing it to look great and boost your confidence.
 And why shouldn’t you?
-With that motivation in mind you want to use all of the best tips, but to do that, first, you need to know which eye shape you have so that you can get tips that are specifically for you.
+With that motivation in mind, you want to use all of the best tips to look and feel your best.
+But to do that, first, you need to know your eye shape so that you can use makeup tips that are specifically for you.
 Today we share makeup tips for those with Hooded Eyes.

 Hooded Eyes + Makeup = Mission Possible!

 What Are Hooded Eyes?